Library Faculty and Professionals Assembly

-220.127.116.11 The Committee on Salaries and Benefits shall be composed of three members of the Library Faculty and Professionals Assembly appointed by the Executive Committee, and the Libraries' Human Resources Director (ex officio).
-The appointed members shall serve two-year overlapping terms, and shall select a presiding officer and a recording secretary.
+18.104.22.168 The Committee on Salaries and Benefits shall be composed of three members of the Library Faculty and Professionals Assembly, appointed by the Executive Committee and the Libraries’ Executive Director of Administrative Services (ex officio).
+The appointed members shall serve two-year overlapping terms and shall select a presiding officer and a recording secretary.

 Special Charges 2012-2013

 1. Complete and distribute the professional development support survey.
 Review the survey results and use to formulate recommendations to LFPA Exec regarding travel/professional development funding.